 Vasto is a charming town in the southern part of the Abruzzo region coast.
 It’s on the part of the coast sometimes called, la Costa dei Trabocchi, wooden fishing machines.
 The town itself is on a hill with a sandy beach below in the resort town of Marina di Vasto.
 In the old town there’s a castle, cathedral, palaces, and the oldest church, Santa Maria Maggiore, in existence in the 12th century.
 Visit the Civic Museum to learn more about the town’s history and be sure to try the Brodetto alla Vastese, Vasto’s special fish soup.

-- Where to Stay: By the sea, Bagni Vittoria has sea-view rooms and a private beach.
+- Where to Stay: By the sea, Residenze Longhi has sea-view rooms. a garden, terrace, and parking.
 B&B il Pavone is in the historic center near the cathedral.

 - Abruzzo Map and Guide